 Hi!
 I'm a PhD student at Ropert: Robotics, Computer Vision and Artificial Intelligence group at the University of Zaragoza (Unizar), Spain, supervised by Dr. Jose J. Guerrero since 2022.

 My work revolves around Egocentric Vision, focusing on how it can enhance the way humans understand and interact with their surroundings.
+Specially, a key aspect of my work is addressing the computational demands of Multimodal models.
+I also have experience working with Multi-Camera Systems, including managing their inherent difficulties such as drastic viewpoint changes and camera calibration.

 PhD in Computer Vision, 2022-Present